Next Match Analysis

 Player Position Injury Expected Return Replacement Verification

-Dejan Kulusevski RW Knee Unknown Richarlison Confirmed
+Dejan Kulusevski RW Knee Unknown Bentancur Confirmed

 Wilson Odobert LW Knee Unknown Tel Confirmed

-Ben Davies CB Ankle Unknown Danso Confirmed
+Ben Davies CB Ankle Unknown Van de Ven Confirmed

 Player Availability